Motorcycle Sold Between IndividualsChange

 You will be charged a fee for this service.

-Before buying a used motorcycle from an individual, check the Registre des droits personnels et réels mobiliers (register of personal and movable real rights—in French only) to determine whether:
+Before buying a used motorcycle from an individual, check the Registre des droits personnels et réels mobiliers (register of personal and movable real rights—in French only) to make sure it is free of debt.
+If you buy a motorcycle that has not been paid for in full, it can be seized by the creditor.

 You can also request a copy of the vehicle record from the SAAQ to find out: